maddoxg-MechE/maddoxg-MechE.github.io/projects/ansys_2.md

 # 2D Laminar Boundary Layer Over a Flat Plate (ANSYS Fluent)
 ## Project Report

-Modeled laminar, steady, incompressible flow over a thin flat plate (L = 1.0 m) in ANSYS Fluent.
-Generated pressure and velocity-vector contours and zoomed into the near-wall region to capture boundary-layer development.
-Quantitatively evaluated boundary-layer behavior by exporting velocity profiles at x = 0.35m and x = 0.75m and estimating boundary-layer thickness from the profiles, then comparing those values against theoretical laminar flat-plate predictions.
-Computed wall shear stress and skin-friction coefficient distributions along the plate and overlaid Fluent and theoretical curves to assess agreement and trends.
-Finally, obtained the plate drag coefficient from Fluent force reports and compared the CFD-based drag coefficient to the theoretical value in tabulated form.
+Performed a 2D steady laminar CFD simulation in ANSYS Fluent to model airflow over a thin flat plate and resolve boundary-layer development along the surface.
+Generated velocity vector fields and pressure contours with a focused boundary-layer view, then extracted velocity profiles at x = 0.35m and x = 0.75m to estimate boundary-layer thickness from the CFD results.
+Computed wall shear stress and local skin-friction coefficient Cf(x) along the plate and compared the Fluent predictions against classical laminar flat-plate theory on the same plots.
+Finally, evaluated the overall drag coefficient Cd	​from Fluent and compared it to the theoretical value in a clear table to validate the simulation accuracy.

 [Open the PDF in a new tab](/ansys_2.pdf)